-6) Will my training outside of the US be credited toward the American Board of Pathology forensic pathology board certification?
+6 Will my training outside of the US be credited toward the American Board of Pathology forensic pathology board certification?

 The applicant not only will need their forensic credentials evaluated but also the basic training credentials (ie anatomic pathology/ clinical pathology).
-The applicant should check with the American Board of Pathology (www.abpath.org) to determine if training and certification meet with the board accreditation.
-If it does not comply, then there would likely be a need to apply for some retraining or individual case consideration for the purpose of credential recognition.
-Some universities will be able to facilitate this with academic appointments but generally this is utilized for those individuals who are well-recognized internationally and can be brought in as a full professor.
+The applicant should check with the American Board of Pathology (www.abpath.org) to determine if training and certification meet with the board accreditation requirements.
+If it does not comply, then there would likely be a need to apply for some retraining, often in some or all of an anatomic pathology residency as well as a US forensic pathology fellowship, or individual case consideration for the purpose of credential recognition.
+Some universities will be able to facilitate this with academic appointments, but generally this is utilized for those individuals who are well-recognized internationally and can be brought in as a full professor.